jsha/servercert/docs/BR.md

 Except for Onion Domain Names, CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.

-This method does not allow wildcard issuance.
+This method MUST NOT be used for wildcard issuance.

 This method does not allow pruning.

+This method allows Onion Domain Name issuance.

 ##### 3.2.2.4.19 Agreed-Upon Change to Website - ACME